louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Consensus Recommendation

-In patients with chronic pain who have been determined via risk/benefit analysis to benefit from opioid treatment, consider prescribing buprenorphine before Schedule II opioids and perhaps before some Schedule IV opioids, such as tramadol, on the basis of the patient’s underlying conditions.
+In patients with chronic pain who have been determined via risk/benefit analysis to benefit from opioid treatment, consider prescribing buprenorphine before Schedule II opioids and perhaps before some Schedule IV opioids, such as tramadol, on the basis of the patient's underlying conditions.

 3 How Should Patients Receiving Buprenorphine Be Managed during the Perioperative/Trauma Period?